There are 1453 airports in Canada.

 Getting There & Around

 Vancouver has hundreds of direct international flights, and is the major hub for resorts in BC.
-Depending on the resort of choice, an additional domestic flight is recommended (such as to Calgary for the Banff resorts, or Kelowna for Big White, Silverstar and Revelstoke) and reasonably priced.
+Depending on the resort of choice, an additional domestic flight is often required (such as to Calgary for the Banff resorts, or Kelowna for Big White, Silverstar and Revelstoke) and reasonably priced.

 Scheduled airport transfers are generally supplied by the ski resorts, and are usually comfortable and efficient.
 The longer transfers can seem daunting, however, the views of the Canadian mountain ranges and valleys are incredible.
 Some inter-resort transfers are available between certain resorts, if you were keen for a day trip or multi-resort ski holiday.
 Greyhound Bus service is also another option for travellers who were wanting to explore a little further afield.

 If you want to have some freedom to do a bit of travelling around, renting a car is very easy in Canada.
-It’s a great way to visit those resort a little further off the beaten track, and tick off the ultimate Canadian Roadtrip off your bucket list.
+It’s a great way to visit those resorts a little further off the beaten track, and tick off the ultimate Canadian Roadtrip off your bucket list.
 Many companies allow you to pick-up from one location and drop-off at another, so you can visit multiple ski resorts along the way.
-Snow tyres, GPS, and roof racks are usually included, and experience with driving in snow is highly recommended.
+Snow tyres, GPS, and roof racks are usually included, and experience with driving in snow is highly recommended, as is upgrading to a 4WD.

 Weather & When to Go

-Skiing in Canada can be incredibly cold, especially towards the start of the season in January.
-Temperatures in some of the more remote resorts, like Marmot, can drop to almost -8 degrees during the day.
+Skiing in Canada can be incredibly cold, especially in December and January.
+Temperatures in some of the more remote resorts (particularly those in Alberta) can drop to well below zero degrees during the day.
 Layering is important when skiing in Canada.

-Some of the more popular resorts like Whistler, Big White, and Banff, can be extremely crowded with Australian families over December and January.
-Expect long lift lines, and higher accommodation prices over these premium dates.
+Some of the more popular resorts like Whistler, Big White and Silver Star can be crowded with Australian families over December and January.
+Canadians also flock to the resorts over Christmas and New Year so Expect long lift lines and higher accommodation prices over these premium dates.
 Many lodging options are booked out more than 6 months in advance.

 February is peak season for Canada when the snow is generally at its prime, however, travelling at the beginning of December and in March can still offer great snow conditions (and some decent snowfall), and lifts and accommodation prices are much less.